| MARILYN MONROESHE WAS ON DRUGS AND ABOUT TO SPILL

 between Monroe and John Kennedy.
 Rumors of a relationship

+with Robert Kennedy were not confirmed.
 According to newly released FBI documents, Monroe was

 considered to be a security risk.
 In March 1962 Monroe